dataflowg/g-unicode/README.md

 ## <a id="whats-new"></a>What's New?
 * Library is currently under development, with the first release coming soon

+## <a id="motivation"></a>Motivation
+LabVIEW doesn't provide official unicode support under Windows, but through a combination of hidden control properties, ini tokens, and good luck, it is possible to read and display unicode strings.
+Unfortunately there are still many gaps in functionality:
+* File I/O functions don't support unicode, and any unicode characters in paths are replaced with `?` rendering them invalid
+* String operations aren't unicode aware

+There is a UTF-8 locale setting in Windows, and ability to embed a UTF-8 application manifest to a compiled LabVIEW app (both available since Windows 10 v1903), which brings another level of unicode support to LabVIEW.
+This still requires special string handling and encoding for display.

+G-Unicode seeks to streamline unicode handling in LabVIEW, making it simpler to develop applications with unicode and multi-lingual support.

 ## <a id="features"></a>Features
 * New classes: _UTF-8 String_ and _UTF-8 Path_